 This shouldn’t come as a shock to you when you have modeled this EXACT behavior ever since they can remember.

-Figuring out how to be a better mom to your toddler, may be as simple as putting your phone down.
+Figuring out how to have a better mom and toddler relationship may be as simple as putting your phone down.

 Put it down, engage in activity with your toddler, and enjoy this stage in their lives.
 Encourage their creativity and help them learn.